FUN FACT!

 MY NOT SO SECRET LIFE AS A HALF-VULCAN/HALF-HUMAN JAZZ OFFICER

 Yes, I am a "Trekker."
 If you want to call me a "'Star Trek' nerd" to my face, be prepared for unpleasant consequences!
-From 1987 until 2016 I was a pure volunteer Jazz radio broadcaster at the radio stations of The University of Connecticut and University of Hartford.
+I have for many years been a pure volunteer Jazz radio broadcaster at the radio stations of The University of Connecticut and University of Hartford.
 Pure volunteer means I wasn't paid, I had to spend money to participate in the activities.
 Some may call that being a chump.
 I call it being devoted.
-My radio name was 'Jazz Officer Spaak,' a play on 'Star Trek's Science Officer Spock.
+My radio name was 'Jazz Officer Spaak' (pronounced "Spock"), a play on 'Star Trek's Science Officer Spock.
 I altered the spelling because Paramount Television is rather touchy about copyrighted characters.
 People always mispronounced the 'Spaak' part until I corrected them.
 Whatever!

 MY NOT SO SECRET LIFE AS A HALF-VULCAN/HALF-HUMAN JAZZ OFFICER

 Yes, I am a "Trekker."
 If you want to call me a "'Star Trek' nerd" to my face, be prepared for unpleasant consequences!
-From 1987 until 2016 I was a pure volunteer Jazz radio broadcaster at the radio stations of The University of Connecticut and University of Hartford.
+I have for many years been a pure volunteer Jazz radio broadcaster at the radio stations of The University of Connecticut and University of Hartford.
 Pure volunteer means I wasn't paid, I had to spend money to participate in the activities.
 Some may call that being a chump.
 I call it being devoted.
-My radio name was 'Jazz Officer Spaak,' a play on 'Star Trek's Science Officer Spock.
+My radio name was 'Jazz Officer Spaak' (pronounced "Spock"), a play on 'Star Trek's Science Officer Spock.
 I altered the spelling because Paramount Television is rather touchy about copyrighted characters.
 People always mispronounced the 'Spaak' part until I corrected them.
 Whatever!